-Toward +: Makes the flash level higher.
+• Toward +: Makes the flash level higher.

 Toward -: Makes the flash level lower.

-- If you have adjusted the flash level, 📆 appears in the viewfinder when the built-in flash is pulled up.
+- If you have adjusted the flash level, appears on the LCD monitor/in the viewfinder when the built-in flash is pulled up.
 When you adjust it, be careful not to forget to reset the value. - The positive effect may not be visible due to the limited amount of flash light, if the subject is at or around the maximum range for the flash.
 If the subject is very close, the negative effect may not be visible.